ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Top 10 JavaScript Performance Optimization Tips for 2025: From Beginner to Advanced - <a href="https://medium.com/@Luna-Rojas/top-10-javascript-performance-optimization-tips-for-2025-from-beginner-to-advanced-33a62d598a8d" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Weird Parts of JavaScript: Strange Behaviors Explained - <a href="https://medium.com/@letscodefuture/the-weird-parts-of-javascript-strange-behaviors-explained-53d56b79ac91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luna Rojas`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>In 2025, users expect instant interactions, and even a 100ms delay can impact engagement.
-Let’s dive into 10 actionable tips — from…</blockquote>
+<blockquote>Hey there, I’m Sachin! 🚀 JavaScript is an incredibly powerful and flexible language, but it also has some strange quirks that can confuse…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>